rokmc756/VMware-Postgres/README.md

-## What is vmware-postgres ansible playbook?
+## What is VMware-Postgres Ansible Playbook?
 It is ansible playbook to deploy VMware Postgres conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
 It provide also pgwatch2 and grafana for monitoring features as well as SSL connection automatically when deploying it.
 The main purpose of this project is actually very simple.
 Because there are many jobs to install different kind of VMware Postgres versions and reproduce issues & test features as a support